Cuba–Haiti relations

-Cuba–Haiti relations refer to the bilateral relations between Cuba and Haiti.
+Cuba–Haiti relations (French: Relations entre Cuba et Haïti; Spanish: Relaciones entre Cuba y Haití; Haitian Creole: Relasyon ant Kiba ak Ayiti) refer to the bilateral relations between Cuba and Haiti.
 Cuba has an embassy in Port-au-Prince and Haiti has an embassy in Havana.
 Spanish is the principal language of Cuba while Haiti spoke French and Haitian Creole primarily, as Cuba and Haiti have a significant African heritage.
-Both islands experienced a massive influx of enslaved Africans during the French and Spanish colonial era, contributing significantly to their demographics.
+Both islands experienced a massive influx of enslaved Africans during the French and Spanish colonial eras, contributing significantly to their demographics and were the part of foundational to the "Triangular Trade," and were global leaders in producing cocoa, rum, coffee, cotton, tobacco and sugar plantations which blend African, European, and Taíno influences, including the spiritual practices like Haitian Vodou and Cuban Santería alongside regions of Louisiana and parts of Mississippi.